oliviachang29/anika-nayak/index.md

 ---
 layout: about
+heading: anika nayak
+subheading: Freelance journalist
+hero_cta_text: Say hello
+about_title: About Me
+about_side_title: About Me
 ---
 Anika Nayak is a Florida-based freelance journalist, where she writes about everything Gen Z - whether it is culture, health, or even politics.
 Her bylines have appeared in i-D, Teen Vogue, and Washington Post’s The Lily, among others.